osdoudece115710/forfacts/README.md

-The Cadillac Automobile Company, founded in 1902, was one of the first luxury car manufacturers in the United States, known for its high-quality craftsmanship and innovative engineering.
+The Lincoln Motor Company, established in 1917, was acquired by Ford in 1922, positioning it as a luxury brand within the Ford Motor Company lineup.